Up All Night (TV series): Episodes

+Season 1 (2011–12)

+Season 2 (2012)

+On May 11, 2012, the series was renewed for a second season.
+The second season originally featured 13 episodes and aired Thursdays at 8:30/7:30c after 30 Rock.
+Luka Jones joined the cast from the beginning of season two, playing the role of Reagan's brother, Scott.

+On October 29, 2012, it was announced that NBC had ordered three extra episodes, bringing the season total to 16 episodes, and that the show was going to change from a single camera format to a multi camera format.

 Reception

 Broadcast

-Up All Night premiered in the 10:00 pm timeslot behind America's Got Talent with Free Agents following it.
-The following week it was moved to its regular timeslot at 8:00 pm, and was eventually the only comedy after Free Agents was cancelled.
+Up All Night previewed in the 10:00 pm timeslot behind America's Got Talent with Free Agents following it.
+The following week it debuted in its regular timeslot at 8:00 pm, and was eventually the only new comedy after Free Agents was cancelled.
 Starting January 12, the series was moved behind NBC's hit series, The Office, switching timeslots with Whitney.
-Some media critics have said that the goal for moving the series was in order to make it more of a ratings success, like The Office.
+Some media critics have said that the goal for moving the series was in order to make it a ratings success, like The Office.

 Reviews

 Up All Night has received mostly positive reviews from critics.
 The first season currently holds a score of 64 out of 100 on Metacritic, indicating generally positive reviews.

 Many critics said that the series felt like two different shows in one.
 HitFix reviewer Daniel Feinberg gave the series pilot a positive review, but disliked the office settings and the writing for Rudolph's character commenting that "Will Arnett and Christina Applegate are playing parents, but Maya Rudolph is playing a sitcom character".
 Despite this, the performance of the main cast members has received praise from critics.

 Some critics compared Rudolph's role to her impersonation of Oprah Winfrey while she was on SNL, which Rudolph firmly denied saying "I have yet to see the similarities between my character and Oprah".
 Some publications declared it among the best TV shows of 2011, new or old, including Slant Magazine and Hulu.

 Slate writer Hanna Rosin has praised the show in particular for slowly subverting the sitcom archetype of the father incompetent at managing the household.

 The show then went further, she recalled, by then assigning the usual role of a sitcom dad to Reagan. "[She] turned into a version of Ralph Kramden, prone to tantrums and meddling," Rosin writes.
 "Like the classic doltish dad, she creates elaborate schemes to fix domestic problems but only winds up making everything worse.
 And then Chris swoops in, Alice-style, to make it all better."